RED-BASE/RED_CORE/experiments/exp_template/README.md

 ## Results & Findings

-> (Link to main result CSVs, logs, charts, and summarize findings here)
+> (Link to main result files, logs, analysis, and summarize findings here)

 ## Notes

 - If you move or archive any file, update this README.
 - Do not leave stray files at the top level—put all superseded or unused artifacts in `legacy/`.
+- All scored logs from iOS app are merged via PR for full auditability.

 ---

-**Template maintained by [YOUR PROJECT NAME].
+**Template maintained by RED_CORE.
 All changes to the template must be reviewed by a project maintainer.**